Kōmyō-ji (Kamakura): Features

-The sanmon
+Sanmon

-The temple's huge sanmon (the second gate, see photo) is an 1847 reconstruction of an older original.
+The temple's huge sanmon (the second gate) is an 1847 reconstruction of an older original.
 The 16 meter wide structure has two stories, the first in traditional Japanese style, the second in Zen (Chinese) style.
 The characters Tenshōzan (天照山) on the gable under the Sanmon were written by Emperor Go-Hanazono himself in 1436 and sent to the temple as a present.

 The Sanmons second floor contains several statues, the most important of which are the so-called Shaka Sanzon (釈迦三尊), or Shakyamuni Trinity, three statues which represent Shaka, Monju Bosatsu and Fugen Bosatsu.
 (The statue of Fugen Bosatsu has however been lost).
 The so-called Shi Tennō, or Four Heavenly Kings (Deva Kings) are statues of four protector gods.
 These are accompanied by the Sixteen Arhats (十六羅漢).
 All the statues were built during the late Edo period.

 The Sanmon is usually closed to the public, but it's occasionally opened for ceremonies or festivities, and can be visited at any time telephoning the temple, explaining the motives for the visit and paying a small fee.

-The rock garden
+Rock garden

 Located next to the main hall, the rock garden consists of white raked gravel, some rhododendrons and eight rocks.
 Each rock represents a saint or a god.
 The group of three to the left, surrounded by plants, represent the Amida trinity, with Amida Amida Nyorai at the center, Seishi to the left and goddess Kannon to the right.

 The remaining five stones represent Shakyamuni and four priests who contributed to the diffusion of Buddhism: Zendō, Hōnen, Benchō, and the temple's own Ryōchū.
 Rock gardens are often called Zen gardens because they normally are a feature of Zen temples of the Rinzai sect like Kamakura's own Kenchō-ji, Engaku-ji and Zuisen-ji, which all have one.
 It is therefore rare to find one in a Jōdo temple.
 The rock garden is a popular gathering spot among the numerous stray cats that live on the premises.

-The pet cemetery
+Pet cemetery

 Immediately after the sanmon, next to the cemetery lies the Animal Crypt (動物霊堂, Dōbutsu Reidō), an animal mortuary maintained by the Shōnan Jūishikai Dōbutsu Reidō Hōsankai, a group of volunteers affiliated with a local association of veterinarians, the Shōnan Jūishikai.

 The veterinarians of the association had originally created the crypt at Kōmyō-ji to inter the ashes of cats, dogs, birds and other animals who had died in their care but, after many other pet owners expressed the wish to bury their animals there too, the association decided to grant the wish to all who apply after the payment of a small fee.
-The ashes are laid to rest on the 10th day of every month after the chanting of sūtras, and are often accompanied by a sotōba (a wooden stupa), carrying the pet's name (see photo).
+The ashes are laid to rest on the 10th day of every month after the chanting of sūtras, and are often accompanied by a sotōba (a wooden stupa), carrying the pet's name.

 Twice a year, in spring and autumn, a memorial service is held in the temple's main hall for the souls of the dead animals.